beksultan02-ash/beksultan02-ash/README.md

-- 👋 Hi, I’m Beksultan, i am third year student of computer scince
+- 👋 Hi, I’m Beksultan.
+Started QA engeeniring and making own projects.
-- 👀 I’m interested in IOS developing
-- 🌱 I’m currently learning Swift also, java and algorithms and data stuctures
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 beksultan02-ash/beksultan02-ash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.